eserlxl/vglog-filter/doc/BUILD.md

 ## What the Script Does
 - Creates a `build/` directory if it does not exist.
 - Runs CMake with the selected options as variables.
-- If `clean` is specified, runs `make clean` to remove all build artifacts.
+- If `clean` is specified, removes the build directory for a truly clean build.
-- Builds the project using `make -j20` for fast parallel compilation.
+- Builds the project using parallel compilation for fast builds.
 - If `tests` is specified, builds and runs the test suite with automatic cleanup.
 - Validates command-line arguments and provides helpful warnings for unknown options.
 - Supports all build configuration combinations for comprehensive testing.